Richmond native, Philadelphia Eagles safety to host free football camps

 RICHMOND, Va.
 (WWBT) - Richmond native and Philadelphia Eagles safety Anthony Harris will host two free football camps in Central Virginia.

-The first camp will be on July 7 at River City Middle School in Richmond.
+The first camp will be on July 7 at Huguenot High School in Richmond.
+A release previously said River City Middle School.
 The camp is for boys and girls ages 8-16, and Harris will lead skills and drills.

 The second camp will be on July 8 at L.C.
 Bird High School from 4-8 p.m.